mne-tools/mne-python/doc/development/governance.rst

 The External Advisory Board is responsible for high-level roadmap and funding guidance.
 Duties:

-- Attendance at advisory board meetings (approx. every 1-2 years)
+- Attendance at Advisory Board meetings (approx. every 1-2 years)
 - Periodically communicating with Steering Council to impart guidance

 Meetings